OpenTTD/OpenTTD/readme.txt

 Tycoon Deluxe graphics you need GRFCodec (which includes NFORenum) as well.
-GRFCodec can be found at: http://www.openttd.org/download-grfcodec The compilation of these extra graphics does generally not happen, unless you remove the graphics file using "make maintainer-clean".
+GRFCodec can be found at: http://www.openttd.org/download-grfcodec The compilation of these extra graphics does generally not happen, unless you remove the graphics file using 'make maintainer-clean'.

 7.2) Supported compilers
 ---- -------------------